realXtend/WebTundra/doc/user_programmers.md

 	cd src/application
 	git clone git@github.com:Adminotech/fiware-interface-designer.git editor

+If you want only a local scene without a server, click on "New local scene" button where you will be brought to an empty scene.

-Install and run an empty Tundra server.
+If you want to continue from an existing scene in a TXML file, install and run a Tundra server.
 Refer to [Synchronization GE docs](http://synchronization.readthedocs.org/en/latest/User_and_Programmers_guide/#user-guide) for instructions.
-Navigate with a command prompt to the installed Tundra, and run:
+Navigate with a command prompt to the installed Tundra, and run the following for an empty scene:

 	TundraConsole.exe --server --headless